DYefremov/DemonEditor/README.md

 If you need full set of the data, including *[satellites, terrestrial, cables].xml* (current files will be overwritten), just load your data via *"File/Open"* and press *"Save"*.
 When importing separate bouquet files, only those services (excluding IPTV) that are in the **current open lamedb** (main list of services) will be imported.

+For streams playback, this app supports [VLC](https://www.videolan.org/vlc/), [MPV](https://mpv.io/) and [GStreamer](https://gstreamer.freedesktop.org/).
+Depending on your distro, you may need to install additional packages and libraries.
 #### Command line arguments:
 * **-l** - write logs to file.
 * **-d on/off** - turn on/off debug mode.
 Allows to display more information in the logs.